-From July to December 2015, there were 8 reported deaths for individuals participating in the MO MFP program.
-Six persons were in the Aged target group and one each in the PD and DD groups.
-The causes of deaths were listed as heart attack with dementia and kidney failure; heart failure following chemotherapy; and an individual found deceased in hospice care following kidney stone removal.
+From July to December 2016, there were 2 reported deaths for individuals participating in the MO MFP program.
+One person in the Aged target group and one in the PD group.
+The causes of deaths were listed as age related and a heart attack.

-Missouri Money Follows the Person Semi-Annual Evaluation Report - July to December 2015 Summary
+Missouri Money Follows the Person Semi-Annual Evaluation Report - July to December 2016 Summary

-For this reporting period, the Missouri Money Follows the Person: My Life, My Way, My Community MO (MFP) was able to transition 110 individuals.
-This number of transitions will enable the MO MFP project to achieve the 2015 transition target goal of 218 persons and surpass this measure with a yearly total of 249 transitions.
+For this reporting period, the Missouri Money Follows the Person: My Life, My Way, My Community MO (MFP) was able to transition 133 individuals.
+This number of transitions has allowed the MO MFP program to meet their annual goal for number of transitions.
+However annual target numbers were not meet for all target groups.
+Target goals for individuals in the Aged and PD groups exceeded annual numbers.
+However, goals for those in the DD and DD/MI groups fell short.
 The training for nursing home staff on Section Q continued to show results.
-For this reporting period, 149 persons were referred to MO MFP using Section Q and 14 of these individuals eventually transitioned back to the community.
-This number is 13% of the total transitions for this reporting period.
-Available data for this reporting period suggest an improvement in transitioning those in the DD and DD/MI groups.
+For this reporting period, 111 persons were referred to MO MFP using Section Q and 19 of these individuals eventually transitioned back to the community.
+This number is 16% of the total transitions for this reporting period.

 Both the DHSS and the DMH continue to develop and implement policies and procedures to provide continuity and quality care upon transition for their target groups.
-To help assist their aims, both agencies have developed and use web based tools to help collect data that allows them to assess and monitor individual needs and service delivery.
+Both agencies have developed and use web-based tools to help collect data that allows them to assess and monitor individual needs and service delivery.
 Among other areas, these systems allow for the monitoring of abuse and neglect, health needs, and the altering of individual supports as needed.

 One continuing area of concern and a primary impediment to community transitions is that of housing.
 Affordable housing continues to be difficult to obtain and local housing agencies have been reluctant to dedicate any housing slots specifically for MFP participants.
-State agencies participating in the MO MFP Project have taken steps in an attempt to address this problem such as regional meetings with housing authorities and housing developers and local collaborations with subsidized apartment owners and managers.
+State agencies participating in the MO MFP Project have taken steps in an attempt to address this problem through local and regional meetings with housing authorities and housing developers and local collaborations with subsidized apartment owners and managers.
 Participating agencies are also working with housing developers to help create more universally designed housing throughout the state.
 The MO MFP program has hired a housing coordinator and housing specialist to provide assistance in the area of housing.
 The state MFP Director will continue to work with housing agencies to develop housing approaches that will benefit MFP participants.
 A continuing problem area in housing is the assessment of risk for community placements of individuals with histories of alcohol or substance abuse, and severe mental illness.
-Here agencies are holding meetings to share knowledge on how these persons can best be transitioned and supported in the community.
+Here agencies continue to hold meetings to share knowledge on how these persons can best be transitioned and supported in the community.